Enhanced Home Care for Stroke Recovery (EHC-SR)

 Referral required.
 Multidisciplinary assessments and short-term rehabilitation to support complex conditions.

-Team includes: physiatry and psychiatry, physical therapy, occupational therapy, speech-language pathology, recreation therapy, social work, and psychology.
+Team includes: physiatry and psychiatry, physical therapy, occupational therapy, speech-language pathology, recreation therapy, social work, and psychologists.

 Speech and Language Pathologists